This article is a mirror article of machine translation, please click here to jump to the original article.

 1.2.3 Operational efficiency 4

-1.2.4 Systems are easier to express and understand 4
+1.2.4 Easier to express and understand the system 4

-1.2.5 "Libraries" make you twice as good with half the effort 4
+1.2.5 "Library" makes you get twice the result with half the effort 4

 1.3.1 Complexity 5